liuyinghsc/TDD_FinalTest/Readme.md

 Task1:

 - Given: PrimaryLockerRobot manages two Lockers has spare room
-- When: Save bag to PrimaryLockerRobot
+- When: Save a bag to PrimaryLockerRobot
 - Then: Succeeded, bag saved to first Locker and return ticket

 Task2:

 - Given: PrimaryLockerRobot manages two Lockers has no spare room
-- When: Save bag to PrimaryLockerRobot
+- When: Save a bag to PrimaryLockerRobot
 - Then: Failed, show failed message

 Task3:

 - Given: PrimaryLockerRobot manages two Lockers.
 The first Locker is full, and the second Locker has room
-- When: Save bag to PrimaryLockerRobot
+- When: Save a bag to PrimaryLockerRobot
 - Then: Succeeded, bag saved to second Locker and return ticket

 Task4: